-Differential diagnoses include other conditions that manifest with hypotransferrinemia such as GRACILE syndrome and nephrotic syndrome (see these terms) and, in adults, those suffering from chronic alcoholism.
+Differential diagnoses include other conditions that manifest with hypotransferrinemia such as GRACILE syndrome and nephrotic syndromes (see these terms) and, in adults, those suffering from chronic alcoholism.

 Prenatal diagnosis for at-risk pregnancies requires prior identification of the disease-causing mutations in the family.